Nemo-0904/inheritance/README.md

 List down all the future plans for the project here

-- Future Feature 1
+-
-- Future Feature 2
+-

 ## 💸Applications

-The application of a Fake Block Identification System using blockchain technology has numerous real-world use cases across various industries.
+The application of a Fake Products Identification System using blockchain technology has numerous real-world use cases across various industries.
 Here are several applications where such a system could be implemented:

 Anti-Counterfeiting in Supply Chains: Companies can use blockchain-based systems to track the movement of goods through the supply chain.
 By recording each transaction on the blockchain, from manufacturing to distribution, stakeholders can verify the authenticity of products and identify any instances of counterfeit goods entering the supply chain.